AlexLee01/AlexLee01.github.io/index.md

 ## Brief Biography

-> This is a blockquote following a header.
+> Jun Li is now a Research Assistant at The Hong Kong Polytechnic University (advised by [Prof. Qing Li](https://www4.comp.polyu.edu.hk/~csqli/))
 >
 > When something is important enough, you do it even if the odds are not in your favor.